Spaghetti: Production

-The bulk of dried spaghetti is produced in factories using auger extruders.
-While essentially simple, the process requires attention to detail to ensure that the mixing and kneading of the ingredients produces a homogeneous mix, without air bubbles.
-The forming dies have to be water cooled to prevent spoiling of the pasta by overheating.
-Drying of the newly formed spaghetti has to be carefully controlled to prevent strands sticking together, and to leave it with sufficient moisture so that it is not too brittle.
-Packaging for protection and display has developed from paper wrapping to plastic bags and boxes.
+Spaghetti is made from ground grain (flour) and water.
+Whole wheat and multigrain spaghetti are also sold.
+Most spaghetti is produced in factories using auger extruders.
+As the ingredients are mixed and kneaded, attention is paid to prevent air bubbles and ensure a homogenous mix.
+The forming dies are water-cooled to prevent overheating and spoiling the pasta.
+While drying the spaghetti, care is taken to prevent strands from sticking together and to leave sufficient moisture to avoid a product that is too brittle.
+Packaging for protection and display has moved from paper wrapping to plastic bags and boxes.